Tours Sitemap Accessibility Skiptocontent Search

 (7)

-The claims circulated across the internet regarding NATO's bombing of Leptis Magna were later shown to be not true.
-NATO did bomb locations nearby Leptis Magna and Zlitan, but there is no evidence that they bombed Leptis itself.
-However, it emerged later that the bombing extravaganza nearby did cause some reverberating damage, since the laws of physics dictate that the vibration of blasts travel through the ground way beyond the target's boundaries.
-Some of the British bombs used were said to weight 14 tonnes a piece - "way to heavy by any standard", but there is no information regarding the whereabouts these bombs were dropped.
+The claims circulated across the internet regarding bombing Leptis Magna were later shown to be not true.
+However, it emerged later that the bombing nearby did cause some reverberating damage, since the laws of physics dictate that the vibration of blasts travel through the ground.
+Some of the bombs used in the war were said to weight 14.5 tonnes a piece.
 Blueshield 2011 Libya Report confirmed that the new museum in Leptis Magna had indeed sustained several cracks in the wall, possibly from shocks of aerial bombardment in the vicinity of the city.
 A link to Blueshield's Libya report is found below.

 (8)

 The uprising in Sabratha was quashed very quickly by the Libyan government.
-In one battle, lasting nearly three days, NATO bombers moved in and pulverised Sabratha’s military camp.
+In one battle, lasting nearly three days.
 News soon came out that the archaeological site was hit.
 However the damage confirmed by Libyans appears to have been caused by the fighting on the ground.
 Only a proper investigation would reveal the exact causes of each incident.
 According to the Guardian newspaper, Libya’s new minister of antiquities, Fadel Ali Mohammed, visited Sabratha in early September and reported that there was "minimal damage".
-Blueshield, however, did confirm that the offices at the archaeological site were apparently looted, but both museums remained untouched.
+Blueshield however did confirm that the offices at the archaeological site were apparently looted, but both museums remained untouched.
 Offices in museums and archaeological sites often contain some archaeological artifacts just arrived or about to be processed and conserved.
 A covered underground tunnel was slightly damaged, with the roof caved in, and the perimeter fence was broken down in many places.
 Other reports coming from Libya also confirmed that the ancient theater inside the archaeological site had marks of three bullet holes.

 damage to the fence around Sabratha archaeological site